 Olaf Rötzschke obtained his PhD in 1993 at the University of Tübingen, Germany, where he studied biochemistry.
-He started his immunology carrier at the Max-Planck Institute of Biology in the group of Hans-Georg Rammensee, where he isolated the first natural T cell antigen and resolved the primary structure of MHC ligands.
-In 1993 he joined the group of Jack Strominger at Harvard University and in 2000 he moved to the Max-Delbrueck-Center in Berlin.
-He joined SIgN as Principal Investigator in July 2008 and in 2011 became Adjunct Associate Professor at the ‘Department of Microbiology’, National University of Singapore (NUS) and Adjunct Professor at the ‘Division of Molecular and Cell Biology’, Nanyang Technological University (NTU), Singapore.
+He started his career at the Max-Planck Institute of Biology in the group of Hans-Georg Rammensee, where he isolated the first natural T cell antigen and defined the binding motifs of MHC molecules.
+In 1993 he joined the group of Jack Strominger at Harvard University, carrying out studies on the immune-modulation and antigen-presentation.
+In 2000 he moved to the Max-Delbrück-Center in Berlin focusing on regulatory T cells (Treg) and MHC ligand-exchange.
+He joined SIgN as Principal Investigator in July 2008 and in 2018 became also Head of two SIgN Immunomonitoring Platforms (‘Mass Cytometry’ and ‘Multiplex Analysis of Proteins’).

 - Adjunct Associate Professor, NUS, Singapore

 - Adjunct Professor, NTU, Singapore